Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Greenhouse Effect.md

 **Illustrating the greenhouse effect with hot resistors in flasks**

-Last initially checked on 2024-02-22 by Timothy Wong (chw55@cam.ac.uk) and double-checked on 2024-02-22 by Lauren Mason (llm34@cam.ac.uk)
+Last initially checked on 2025-02-08 by Duncan Green (dg678@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->